viamrobotics/docs/docs/program/SDK-as-client.md

 {{% /alert %}}

-Your boilerplate connection code snippet should look similar to this:
+Your boilerplate code sample should look similar to this:

 {{< tabs >}}
 {{% tab name="Python" %}}